 This is basically when your body continues to burn a higher than usual amount of calories even while you are at rest.

 This is typically achieved by performing exercises that boost your metabolic rate, e.g. lifting weights, circuit training, HIIT.

 In fact, it was estimated that a person would typically burn an additional 150-200 calories for the next 10 hours AFTER they have stopped exercising, and were at rest, due to the additional metabolic boost (plus when I say “additional” calories burned, this is on top of what you would normally burn anyway while at rest).

-My regular readers will also know that I’m not a fan of moderate-intensity, steady state cardio (can’t stand it), e.g. jogging, treadmill, stationary bike, elliptical trainer, etc.
+I’m not a fan of moderate-intensity, steady state cardio (can’t stand it), e.g. jogging, treadmill, stationary bike, elliptical trainer, etc.

 There are many reasons for my “hatred” and I won’t go into them all again, but the main important factor about this type of exercise is that it DOES NOT produce the after-burn effect.